 When you submit the documentation, you will be able to choose if you wish to pay the registration for either one or two years.

 Please be aware of the fact that highlighted documents will be rejected by the MVD.

-How to Transfer a Vehicle Registration in New Mexico
+How to Transfer a Vehicle Registration

 It is possible nowadays to get your old license plates transferred onto your new car within the first 30 days since the moment you purchased the new vehicle.
 However, the two automobiles have to be of the exact same type.